View All 1886 Nickel Three Cent Piece

 Description

 The 1886 Proof Nickel Three Cent Piece is a proof cent struck at the Philadelphia Mint, part of the Nickel Three Cent Pieces 1865-1889 series.
-With a mintage of just 4,290, this is a rare issue sought by specialists.
-The obverse features Liberty facing left with a coronet inscribed LIBERTY, while the reverse displays a Roman numeral III within a wreath.
-Designed by James Barton Longacre.
+With a mintage of 4,290, this is an extremely rare issue.
+The obverse features Liberty facing left with a coronet inscribed LIBERTY and the reverse displays a Roman numeral III within a wreath.
+Struck during the Gilded Age of rapid industrialization and the great silver debates, when monetary policy shaped elections and economic destiny.
+As a proof issue, this coin was struck multiple times on specially prepared polished planchets using polished dies, producing mirror-like fields and frosted design elements prized by collectors.
+Estimated market value is approximately $498.
 Struck in 75% copper, 25% nickel, weighing 1.94 grams, 17.9 mm in diameter, with a plain edge.
 Cataloged as PCGS #3782.
-The Nickel Three-Cent Piece was introduced in 1865 during the Civil War coin shortage, joining the copper-nickel denomination alongside the Shield Nickel.
-Business-strike mintages declined sharply after the mid-1870s, making later dates scarce.
-Proof-only years exist at the end of the series.

 External References